JamesClonk/kubeone-dcs-kubernetes/README.md

 - [git](https://git-scm.com/)
 - [make](https://www.gnu.org/software/make/)

-This module has so far only been tested running under Linux and MacOSX.
+This repository has so far only been tested running under Linux and MacOSX.
 Your experience with Windows tooling may vary.

 ## Up and running